-Greylock Capital’s roster consists of 21 teammates across 8 nationalities.
-The investment team includes members who are or have been restructuring specialists, bankers, corporate analysts and traders with deep experience in emerging markets sovereign and corporate credit — with perspectives from both the investing/trading and the structuring/restructuring sides.
+Greylock Capital’s team consists of 9 members.
+The investment team includes restructuring specialists, former bankers, corporate analysts and traders with deep experience in emerging markets sovereign and corporate credit — with perspectives from both the investing/trading and the structuring/restructuring sides.

-Hans Humes is Founding Partner, Chief Executive Officer and Chief Investment Officer of Greylock Capital, which he founded as a joint venture with Van Eck Global in May 1995.
+Hans Humes is Chairman, Chief Executive Officer and Chief Investment Officer of Greylock Capital Management, LLC., which he founded as a joint venture with Van Eck Global in May 1995.

 Mr. Humes has over three decades of experience working in emerging markets.
 Humes was a Managing Partner of Van Eck Absolute Return Advisors, Inc. when he launched the fund which became the Greylock Global Opportunity Master Fund in 1997.
 From 1991 to 1994, he was a key member of the Lehman Brothers emerging markets debt trading team, co-developing the desk and managing over $500 million in investments.
 Prior to that he traded a proprietary debt portfolio at Banco Santander and engineered several debt/debt and debt/equity swaps in Latin America.
 Humes began his career at Manufacturers Hanover, where he worked on the sovereign debt restructurings for the Philippines and Yugoslavia.

-Mr. Humes also is on the board of directors of the MacDella Cooper Foundation, which provides care and schooling for Liberian orphans, and the Wendy Hilliard Gymnastics Foundation, which provides gymnastics training for young people in Harlem.
+Mr. Humes is on the board of directors of the MacDella Cooper Foundation, which provides care and schooling for Liberian orphans, the Georgie Badiel Foundation, which focuses on providing access to clean water and sanitation to the people of Burkina Faso and neighboring Sub-Saharan African countries, and the Wendy Hilliard Gymnastics Foundation, which provides gymnastics training for young people in Harlem.
 Mr. Humes is also on the board of trustees of the New York Theatre Workshop.

 Ajata “AJ” Mediratta joined Greylock Capital as a Portfolio Manager in June 2008, following the acquisition of Bear, Stearns & Co.
 Inc by JPMorgan Chase, became a Partner in August 2009 and President in October 2012.
 He was previously a Senior Managing Director and Head of Bear Stearns International Debt Capital Markets Group.
 His group was responsible for the capital market financing transactions for sovereign, quasi-sovereign and corporate clients of Bear Stearns in Latin America, Asia and the Middle East.
 From 2000 – 2008, his group underwrote in excess of $30 billion of securities in more than fifteen countries worldwide, and acted as a financial advisor on a number of corporate and sovereign debt restructurings.

 He joined Bear Stearns in October 1997 from Credit Lyonnais Securities (USA) Inc., where he headed the fixed-income Structured Products Group for emerging markets in New York.
 Before joining Credit Lyonnais Securities in late 1995, Mr. Mediratta spent three years at The Weston Group, a New York-based investment banking boutique, specializing in the origination and structuring of private placement issues out of Latin America.
 Prior to Weston, which he joined after graduating from the Columbia University Graduate School of Business, he worked in the International Division of the Export-Import Bank of the United States in Washington D.C.
-Mr. Mediratta serves on the board of directors of Unit Trust Corporation, a U.S. registered investment company.
+Mr. Mediratta serves on the board of directors of the Emerging Market Investor Alliance.